syncfusion-content/xamarin-docs/Xamarin/SfRotator/Adding-Looping-and-Delays.md

 # Adding Looping and Delays

-This section explains about adding looping and delay in SfRotator control.
-And also the customizations available for Text and Navigation direction.
+Looping and delay can be enabled in SfRotator control and also we can customize the Text and Navigation direction.

 ## Toggle AutoPlay